mcyc/mufasa/docs/source/tutorials/index.rst

 Tutorials
 =========

 Welcome to the tutorials section for **MUFASA**!
-These guides will help you get hands-on experience with the core features of **MUFASA**, from loading data to performing spectral fits and visualizing results.
+These guides will help you get hands-on experience with the core features of **MUFASA**.

 .. toctree::
    :hidden: